pthieu/ts-api-postgres-boilerplate/README.md

 - [x] Add db query builder or ORM + 1 migration
 - [x] Figure out how to handle migrations:up and :down
 - [x] Figure out how to run migration in production
-- [x] Add database connection config
+- [x] Add database connection in migrations

 # Stack
 - TypeScript